jhollway/jameshollway.com/content/home/supervision.md

 - “Reducing deforestation in the Brazilian Amazon”
 - “Brokerage in an Atlantic rainforest landscape financial distribution network”
 - “Stakeholder perspectives on the Arctic Council”

-And more:
-- “Government influence over interlocking Chinese boards“
-- “UNEP’s role in designing environmental public-private partnerships”
-- “Norway’s bilateral REDD+ partnership strategy”
-- “Creating legibility in war: A case study of conflict in Syria”

 Please contact me below if you are interested in discussing potential supervision of your project.